Case Study

 INTERVENTION: Decoupling and Democratizing Data

-• Designing the "Centralized Hub": Systems don't run themselves.
-We recommended and designed a "Coordination Hub" staffed by a dedicated Program Manager to oversee the complex logistics of vendor capacity, data reporting, and annual scheduling.
+• Designing the "Coordination Hub."
+Systems don’t run themselves.
+We recommended and designed a Coordination Hub staffed by a dedicated Program Manager to oversee vendor capacity, data reporting design, annual scheduling, and cross-functional integration — turning what had been a fragmented set of parallel activities into a managed program.

 RESULT: From Anecdote to Algorithm